stevenpawley/Pyspatialml/README.md

 # Pyspatialml
 Machine learning classification and regression modelling for spatial raster data.

-Note - this package is still under development and breaking changes are possible.

 ## Description
 `Pyspatialml` is a Python module for applying scikit-learn machine learning models to 'stacks' of raster datasets.
 Pyspatialml includes functions and classes for working with multiple raster datasets and performing a typical machine